yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 This module will have a 10 bits of input for votes, and 2-bit outputs for the vote result.

 > Important:
-Shimmers accepts most of the Swift's way of coding as hardware constructions.
+Shimmers accepts most of Swift's way of coding as hardware constructions.
 For example, the counting function can be rewritten as an initializer of `VoteResult`.
 However, the top-level macro only accepts specific types of functions, which do not include initializers.
 You can use custom initializers, but just cannot be top-level.